hugojira/fifa_players_prices/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 And end-to-end ML project to predict the prices of football players using data from FIFA (FC Sports) videogames.
-The goal is to showcase the MLOps lifecycle using Microsoft Azure.
+The goal is to showcase the MLOps lifecycle.

 **Model deployed in Streammlit:** [https://fifaplayersprices.streamlit.app](https://fifaplayersprices.streamlit.app)